Jonathan Friedland: Regulatory and advisory roles

+Other memberships and roles

-Friedland was President of the British Infection Association from 2007 to 2009.
-In 2020, he was elected to the executive committee of the European Society of Clinical Microbiology and Infectious Diseases (ESCMID), initially taking up the role of Scientific Affairs Secretary."ESCMID membership."
+Friedland was president of the British Infection Association from 2007 to 2009.

+In 2020, he was elected to the executive committee of the European Society of Clinical Microbiology and Infectious Diseases (ESCMID), initially taking up the role of scientific affairs secretary.
 He has held various other roles within ESCMID, including serving on the programme committee of ESCMID Global, the largest infection conference in the world.
-In 2024, he was appointed ESCMID Secretary General and President-elect.
+In 2024, he was appointed ESCMID secretary general and president-elect.
+In April 2026 he was appointed president of ESCMID.